ACLU report says reducing cash bail could save Ohio millions - WHIZ News

 The report also recommends that a hearing to set conditions of release be held within 48 hours of an arrest if a defendant hasn’t already been released.

-The report also found racial disparities throughout the bail system, with Blacks charged and jailed at much higher rates than whites in all four counties.
+The report also found racial disparities throughout the bail system, with Black people charged and jailed at much higher rates than white people in all four counties.

 Putting the report’s recommendations in place could save Ohio “a ton of money in a safe and responsible way,” said Jocelyn Rosnick, the Ohio ACLU’s policy director.